Tips to Get Best Home Loan

 2. Take stock of your savings

 Before you start looking for your new home, evaluate your savings.
-Prioritize your expenses and be ready to compromise on expensive vacations or one big ticket dream.
-Try and pay off your outstanding long term debts before taking a Home Loan.
+Prioritize your expenses and be ready to compromise on expensive vacations or one big-ticket dream.
+Try and pay off your outstanding long-term debts before taking a Home Loan.
 Down Payment is the amount of money that the home buyer has to contribute, in addition to the loan sanctioned.
 The down payment amount usually lies between 10% to 25% of the property, depending on how much loan has been sanctioned.

 3. A safe and secure background

-Do a detailed research to find a bank or financing company for home loan.
-Check with at least 4 to 5 banks and companies to know their terms and conditions of offering a loan, interest rate and tenure.
-While the interest rate is important, you should also look at other aspects such as the customer service, charges for early termination of the loan and more before deciding the financier.
+Do detailed research to find a bank or financing company for a home loan.
+Check with at least 4 to 5 banks and companies to know their terms and conditions of offering a loan, interest rate, and tenure.
+While the interest rate is important, you should also look at other aspects such as the customer service, charges for early termination of the loan, and more before deciding the financier.
 Always ask for a comparison between at least 6 major lenders from your mortgage adviser.

-4. Interest Rate, Fees and Charges
+4. Interest Rate, Fees, and Charges

-6. Time taken for credit / loan appraisal
+6. Time is taken for credit/loan appraisal